hgaiser/moonshine/README.md

 Below are improvements intended for Moonshine.
 If you are interesting in contributing, feel free to create an issue or send a message on the [Moonlight Discord](https://discord.com/invite/moonlight-stream-352065098472488960) server.

+1. [ ] Add support for streaming (the same stream) to multiple clients simultaneously.
+1. [ ] Investigate replacing input handling with [inputtino](https://github.com/games-on-whales/inputtino) for better support.
 1. [ ] Replace openssl with [rustls](https://crates.io/crates/rustls).
 1. [ ] Investigate replacing ffmpeg with gstreamer as it seems to have better Rust support.
 1. [ ] Replace NvFBC with DRM-KMS for hardware agnostic frame capture (however at the time of writing it seems NVIDIA cards do not support this through their proprietary NVIDIA driver).